 16 CFR Part 1633 – Standard for the Flammability (Open Flame) of Mattress Sets

-16 CFR Part 1633 – Standard for the Flammability (Open Flame) of Mattress Sets is a standard that applies to mattress sets, which shall include mattress without foundation.
+16 CFR Part 1633 – Standard for the Flammability (Open Flame) of Mattress Sets is a standard that applies to mattress sets, which should include mattresses without foundation.

-The standard establishes flammability requirements and testing procedures for mattress sets in order to decrease incidents and injuries caused by mattress fires.
+The standard establishes flammability requirements and testing procedures for mattress sets to decrease incidents and injuries caused by mattress fires.

-Part 1633 specifies labeling requirements for mattress sets, which shall include a legible label(s) containing the following information in English:
+The standard specifies labeling requirements for mattress sets, which should include a legible label(s) containing the following information in English:

 - Business information (name, company address of the manufacturer and importer)